 UDAN is a regional connectivity scheme spearheaded by the Government of India (GoI).
 The full form of UDAN is ‘Ude Desh ka Aam Nagarik’ and aims to develop smaller regional airports to allow common citizens easier access to aviation services.

 The scheme is an important government scheme from the IAS Exam point of view.
 It is one of the new policies implemented since June 2016.
 The scheme is covered in the Geography syllabus as well as the Economy under the infrastructure and economic geography of the UPSC Syllabus.
+Candidates can watch the video explaining the UDAN scheme at the end of this article.

 Objectives of the Regional Connectivity Scheme